relaypro/relay-cli/docs/positions.md

 `relay positions`
 =================

-list all positions by venue
+List all positions by venue

 * [`relay positions`](#relay-positions)

 ## `relay positions`

-list all positions by venue
+List all positions by venue

 ```
 USAGE